Spicord/Spicord/src/lib/readme.txt

-The libraries can be found on https://mvnrepository.com
+The libraries can be found at https://mvnrepository.com